Dzsek/pretense/README.md

 The mission can not be joined in this phase.
 This is a transitory state that lasts until all players have taken off.
 While still in this phase, the airborne players can still land to turn the mission back into the `prepping` phase, should you wish to add someone else to your mission.

 Once every member has taken off the mission turns `active` and the objectives can now be completed.
-These vary based on the mission you have accepted and can be checked by accessing your active mission details mentioned in [the section 3.2](#32-accepting-joining-and-leaving-a-mission).
+These vary based on the mission you have accepted and can be checked by accessing your active mission details mentioned in [section 3.2](#32-accepting-joining-and-leaving-a-mission).

 Some missions require you to complete all objectives listed, some only require that you complete any one of them.
 This is specified in the mission description.